Bisonai/request-response-consumer/README.md

 ```

 The script will print out a public address corresponding to your mnemonic.
-Then, you can use this address to receive free KAIA using [Kairos's faucet](https://www.kaia.io/faucet).
+Then, you can use this address to receive free KAIA using [Kairos faucet](https://www.kaia.io/faucet).

 ### Private key